Mortimer333/Dito/documentation/INJECTABLES.md

 #### Passing injected template, passing components etc.

-In few cases you have created such convoluted component that you want to allow user to pass injected data down to even more nested components or even allow user to pass other components.
+In few cases you might have created such convoluted component that you want to allow user to pass injected data down to even more nested components or even allow user to pass other components.

 All is possible!
 At least I'm striving for it.
 I'm not marking this functionality as `expermiental` because I've tested it enough to use it on my own production, but it is a pretty complex case.
 I am not suprised to still find bugs when